What Is The Contraction Of We Have

 Data on Contraction Usage

 Studies analyzing the frequency of contraction use in different types of texts have shown interesting trends.
-For example, research has found that contractions are more common in spoken English than in written English, and they are also more prevalent in informal writing than in formal writing.
+To give you an idea, research has found that contractions are more common in spoken English than in written English, and they are also more prevalent in informal writing than in formal writing.
 These findings highlight the close relationship between language use and context.

 Expert Opinions